Smallibs/maitar/README.md

 Some incarnations are available like:
 - Identity,
 - Option,
+- Result,
-- Result and
+- Either and
-- Either
+- Vector

 # Philosophy